daveight/ankicode/create-quiz.md

       Output: [-1,0,3,6]
    ```

 7) Specify a name of the target function `Function Name`.
-   For example
-   `arraySort` - so in the solution's template those name will be used.
+It will be used in the solution template.

 8) `Solution` field will be displayed after Quiz submission, it contains Markdown-formatted solution description, it can also include code blocks as follows:
    \`\`\` java